Aetherinox/pause-windows-updates/README.md

 <br />

 - You will be prompted to give the script permission so that it can modify your registry, select **Yes**.
 - Read the options in the menu, and select the option you want.
-You will be presented and numerous options that you can choose from:
+You will be presented and numerous options that you can choose from.
-  1. Enable Windows Updates
-  2. Disable Windows Updates
-  3. Disable Microsoft Telemetry
-  4. Remove Cached Update Files
-  5. Manage Update Services
-      1. View Services Status
-      2. Enable Services
-      3. Disable Services
-  6. Backup Registry
-  7. Advanced
-    - Enable/Disable Cortana
-    - Uninstall Crapware
-      - Microsoft.Teams
-      - Microsoft.BingSearch
-      - Microsoft.BingHealthAndFitness
-      - Microsoft.BingFoodAndDrink
-      - Microsoft.WindowsFeedback
-      - Microsoft.BingTranslator
-      - Microsoft.BingTravel
-      - Microsoft.Copilot
-      - Microsoft.Edge
-      - <sup><sub>**Many more**</sub></sup>
-    - Install Apps
-      - Install Powershell 7.x
-      - Install PowerToys

 <br />